dmwatson/nanofan_controller/README.md

 The 30N06LE MOSFET is definitely overkill for this project, as it has a maximum rating of 60V.
 Any comparable N-channel MOSFET with a voltage rating greater than 12V and current output of at least 1A will work.

-Included in this repository also are the STL files for the fan case for 3D printing.
+Included in this repository also are the STL files for the fan case for 3D printing, as well as the OpenSCAD source for modification.

 ### Compatibility